nvidia-riva/riva-asrlib-decoder/README.md

 # Run build/offline-cuda-decode-binary
 ```

-To build the python bindings and optionally run the python test cases:
+To build the python bindings from source and optionally run the python
+test cases:

 ```
 # Optionally set up a conda environment first.